How to Fix Outlook Error 0x80040119: 6 Proven Methods

 #Advanced Repairs When scanpst Isn’t Enough

-Move to these fixes only after scanpst and Account Repair have both failed.
-They touch more of your Outlook install, so close the client first and back up your PST.
+Move to these fixes only after scanpst and Account Repair both fail.
+Close Outlook and back up your PST first.

 #Repair the Office Installation